sipie800/ComfyUI-PuLID-Flux-Enhanced/README.md

 a novel very fast embeddings self-training methods...etc

 ### switch between using gray image (official) and rgb.
-in some cases, use gray image will bring detail loss
+in some cases, using gray image will bring detail loss